 Although recent intensive farming, road widening, land drainage and afforestation, make stretches of the Rian unidentifiable, it is still possible to retrace the steps of the early saints of Ireland and the furrows of St. Patrick's cow with the aid of Rev. Power's map, a sense of history and the capacity to wonder.

-The Cashel to Ardmore walk is approximately 56 miles and known in its full extent as 'St Declan's Way', reflecting the links between St. Declan of Ardmore who Christianised this area in the period 350-450 A.D. and Cashel, seat of the Kings of Munster at this time.
+The Cashel to Ardmore walk is approximately 115 kilometres and known in its full extent as 'St Declan's Way', reflecting the links between St. Declan of Ardmore who Christianised this area in the period 350-450 A.D. and Cashel, seat of the Kings of Munster at this time.
 There is a strong tradition of pilgrimage on these routes, who followed the paths of holy men and traders.
 These include the 'Rian' and 'St. Declan's Way'.